NoDa

-NoDa (short for "North Davidson") is a popular arts district in Charlotte, North Carolina, United States.
-It is located in the North Charlotte neighborhood on and around North Davidson Street and 36th Street, approximately one mile northeast of Uptown.
+NoDa (a portmanteau of "North Davidson arts") is a popular arts district in Charlotte, North Carolina, United States.
+It is located in the North Charlotte neighborhood centered around North Davidson Street and 36th Street, approximately two and a half miles northeast of Uptown.
 Formerly an area of textile manufacturing and mill workers' residences, the area has also served as a center for the arts.

 NoDa shares the same geography as Historic North Charlotte which is listed on the National Register of Historic Places.
 The name "NoDa" was coined by architect Russell Pound.
 In addition to historic mill houses, NoDa has seen a boom in residential construction in multifamily housing in recent years.
 The neighborhood has become an entertainment district focused on bimonthly gallery crawls.
-In addition to the art galleries, there are several music venues and restaurants in the neighborhood.
+In addition to the art galleries, there are several music venues, restaurants, bars, and shops in the neighborhood.

 North Charlotte/NoDa

 "NoDa" is the central village located within the neighborhood of North Charlotte.
 The City of Charlotte recognizes North Charlotte politically as a neighborhood, and characterizes the demographics of the neighborhood as a whole.
 However, the "district" of NoDa possesses very different demographics than the political whole of North Charlotte.
 Due to this dichotomy, NoDa's Neighborhood Association has chosen to redefine and represent the boundaries of NoDa, rather than the political boundaries of North Charlotte.
 The neighborhood association is either referred to as "HNCNA (Historic North Charlotte Neighborhood Association)" or "NoDa Neighborhood Association," as the two names are used interchangeably to reflect the interests of two separate districts that share part of the same geography.

 Often, NoDa will be used when referring to issues of the arts and entertainment community; and North Charlotte will be used when referencing historic buildings or organizations.
-Several individual buildings in NoDa are on the National Historic Places register, but are recognized by the location of (Historic) North Charlotte.
+Several individual buildings in NODA are on the National Historic Places register, but are recognized by the location of (Historic) North Charlotte.

+The unelected Local Mayor, by title only - Steve Chickillo for 10 years has provided Clean up services, Plants, Wood art, Wood Benches, Easter activities, Holiday decorations and other community improvement initiatives to beautify the NODA community.